2011 Ridge Rd.

 The good news: sixty percent stayed.

-Second, some of us began to feel a rising sense of restlessness about how isolated we were.
+Second, we began to feel a rising sense of restlessness about how isolated we were.
 We knew something wonderful was happening in our community, but felt like we were hiding it.
 We knew there were others in our city who could benefit the same way we were.

-So in late 2007 and early 2008, our community began talking about opening our hearts and doors to others.
-We’d talk about it—but then many of us would get afraid and back off.
+So in late 2007, our community began talking about opening our hearts and doors to others.
+We’d talk about it—but then get afraid and back off.
 Then we’d talk again—and back away again.
-It went that way for a long time.
+It went that way for a while.

 We were afraid that if our community got bigger, we’d lose something precious.
-Bigger numbers had always been a driving force in the churches we came from.
-We’d been down that road and were in no hurry to go again.
+Big numbers had always driven the churches we’d come from.
+We were in no hurry to go down that road again.

-But after a while we couldn’t shake the restlessness.
-We felt the same nudge to exit the wilderness, we’d felt years before, to enter it.
+But we just couldn’t shake the restlessness.
+We felt the nudge to open our hearts, open our doors.

 Our minister captured the restlessness for us, and said it in these words: “There are people in our city on the same journey we are.
 But they’re alone.”
 Then he’d talk about inviting them to travel with us.

-So he’d back off for a while.
-But then he’d come back.
+He’d back off for a while.
+But then come back.
 “There are people in our city,” he’d repeat, “on the same journey we are.
 Let’s invite them to travel with us.”
 (He’s a persistent guy.)

-And after a year of that, we began to overcome our fears.
-By 2008, the idea of opening our hearts and doors actually became exciting.
+We slowly began to overcome our fears and by 2009, the idea of opening our hearts and doors actually became exciting.

 We began to get our facility ready.
-We began to write down the things we had experienced so we could tell our story.
+We began to write down things we’d experienced so we could tell our story.
 We redesigned our website to help people figure out if our community was a fit for them.
+And it went really well.
+People began to join us.
+Lots of new people.
+It was a time of new vitality and internal growth.
+We integrated the new folks who joined us, and it would have become a new normal for us.
+Except …

-In 2014, our minister wrote a book about the things we learned together in the wilderness.
+In 2014, our minister wrote a book about the things we’d learned together in the wilderness.
+In those years, most of his lessons began with the word “rethinking.”
+Rethinking God.
+Rethinking sin.
+Rethinking salvation.
+Rethinking the afterlife.
 At that time, we were part of a pretty traditional denomination.
-He wrote the book to help traditional Christians find a way out of this historical pickle we’re in.
+He wrote the book with lots of footnotes and documentation, to help traditional Christians find a way out of this historical pickle we’re all in.

 You might be surprised.
 That traditional denomination didn’t appreciate his help.